Loading...

 journalctl -xeu crond

 -e jumps to the end (most recent), -x adds explanatory text when available, and -u keeps output scoped to the unit.
-This is a high-signal view when you need to focus on “what just happened.”
+This is the quickest way to see what just happened.

 # Example patterns: